 Just as the natural environment is polluted by chemical emissions, our food environment is polluted by a glut of sugar, salt, and fat—and checkout contributes to this unhealthy food environment.
 The widespread availability of junk food and sugary beverages means that even shopping for clothes or books has become yet another occasion for food companies to push (unhealthy) products on people.

-Instead, imagine finding fresh and healthy options at the supermarket checkout.
-Join the movement to ensure that checkout does not undermine health.
+Instead, imagine finding fresh and healthy options at checkout.
+Are you an advocate?
+Join the movement to ensure that checkout in your community does not undermine health.
+Are you a retailer?
+Learn why many stores are already offering healthier checkout and how you can too.

 - “Temptation at Checkout: The Food Industry’s Sneaky Strategy for Selling More” reveals how checkout works to prompt purchases.
 Profiling healthy checkout projects around the United States, and three retail policies in the United Kingdom, the report shows that healthy checkout is possible and would be a major step forward.
 (For the executive summary, click here).